As the Seahawks eye free agents, they play the roster game by protecting Shaquem Griffin from other teams

 Tuesday, the Seahawks did indeed make a move, using a practice squad protection on Griffin and tight end Stephen Sullivan.

 That means neither Griffin nor Sullivan can be signed to another team’s 53-player roster this week.
-Under new rules enacted this year, teams can protect four of their 16 practice squad players each week.
+Under new rules enacted this year, teams can protect four of their 16 practice-squad players each week.

-Seattle last week elevated Griffin and safety Ryan Neal off the practice squad on Saturday and each played a key role in helping Seattle hang on in Sunday’s game — Griffin broke up a pass on the final drive and came close to getting to Dak Prescott a couple times on rushes, while Neal had the clinching interception.
+Seattle last week elevated Griffin and safety Ryan Neal off the practice squad on Saturday and each played a key role in helping Seattle hang on in the victory Sunday — Griffin broke up a pass on the final drive and came close to getting to Dak Prescott a couple times on rushes, while Neal had the clinching interception.

-On Monday, both Neal and Griffin reverted to the practice squad.
+Monday, both Neal and Griffin reverted to the practice squad.

-Being protected means Seattle is assured it can elevate Griffin again for Sunday’s game against Miami.
+Being protected means Seattle is assured it can elevate Griffin again for the game Sunday against Miami.

 However, it means for now he is not on the 53-player roster.

-Seattle now has two openings on the 53 after waiving linebacker D’Andre Walker Tuesday.
+Seattle now has two openings on the 53-player roster after waiving linebacker D’Andre Walker on Tuesday.
 Walker was claimed on waivers from Tennessee at the cut down to 53 and was playing in a rush end/strongside linebacker role.
 But he played only one snap in one game (on the final drive against Dallas).

 Seattle already had one opening on the roster after putting Rasheem Green on injured reserve late last week.